Updated By: Kristen Buerman on Tue, Mar 27, 2018

 Like everything else in the marketing industry, email marketing trends are constantly changing.
 So if you're looking for the new methods and strategies to use for 2018, you're in the right spot.
 This blog will cover the new trends, strategies, and statistics - because data should always drive your decisions!

-First, let's mention the elephant in the room - is email marketing still relevant in 2018?
+First, let's mention the elephant in the room - is email marketing still relevant?
 Well, I can assure you, it is.
 But I'm guessing my personal assurance isn't as reassuring as I'd want it to be ... so let's take a look at some cold, hard email marketing statistics.

 2018 EMAIL MARKETING Statistics